 Now, that we have answers to the question of what is facial rejuvenation?
 You’re probably wondering if you’ll make a good candidate for the procedure.

-For starters, the first step begins with a detailed consultation at a reputed medical aesthetic clinic.
+For starters, the first step begins with a detailed consultation at a trusted medical aesthetic clinic.
 An experienced doctor can certainly make a difference in skin rejuvenation.
 Here are some tips on helping you to choose your trusted aesthetic clinic.

-The Ensoul Medical Clinic is a good place to embark on your quest for youthful skin.
+Embark on your quest for youthful skin.
 Following a thorough evaluation of skin quality and texture, volume, elasticity, and pigmentation, Dr Kenneth Thean or Dr Chiam Chiak Teng, with decades of hands-on experience in skin rejuvenation procedures, diagnoses and recommends the appropriate treatment.
 The ideal facial rejuvenation regimen is finalized only after considering age, genetic makeup, and severity of the condition.

 Thanks to facial rejuvenation techniques, healthy, youthful-looking skin is no longer a pipedream of the past generation.
 The best part is that you, too, can benefit from scientific advances to FACE the world AFRESH!